 Commercial Property Assessed Clean Energy (C-PACE) is a financing mechanism designed to encourage energy and water efficiency improvements, renewable energy systems, and building resiliency projects for commercial properties.
-As a voluntary, open-market financing model, C-PACE allows commercial property owners to secure private low-interest, long-term loans for eligible permanently affixed energy source or energy-efficiency, water conservation, or resiliency improvements whereby the loan is placed on the property in the county land records as an assessment.
+As a voluntary, open-market financing model, C-PACE allows commercial property owners to secure private low-interest, long-term loans for eligible permanently affixed energy source or energy-efficiency, water conservation, or resiliency improvements whereby the loan is placed on the property in the county land records as a special assessment.
 The financing is repaid annually by the property owner over the useful life of the improvements.
-As a property tax assessment, the financing arrangement then remains with the property even if it is sold, facilitating long-term investments in building performance.
+As a property special assessment, the financing arrangement then remains with the property even if it is sold, facilitating long-term investments in building performance.
 The longer-term payback allows the efficiency improvements to pay for themselves over time.

-In early 2020, during the shortest legislative session in state history, an amendment to the C-PACE amendment was approved by the legislature and signed by the Governor, establishing the legal groundwork for the C-PACE program that operates today.
+In early 2020, during the shortest legislative session in state history, an amendment to the C-PACE statute was approved by the legislature and signed by the Governor, establishing the legal groundwork for the C-PACE program that operates today.

 Continuing through 2020 and with assistance from the Oklahoma Department of Commerce, Tulsa County officials, private sponsors, and many C-PACE stakeholders throughout the state and country, the Indian Nations Council of Governments (INCOG) with PACE Financial Servicing worked to design, develop and launch the Oklahoma C-PACE Program early 2021.